Updated: Nov 4, 2021

 You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand. -Psalm 16:11

-However, in life, so many people ignore or devalue their uniqueness but constantly want to become someone else.
-Some people do not like their physical appearance; some do not like their personality; some do not like their existing situation or fate so they become so distressed and depressed and lose their confidence in life.
-In order to live a life of victory, you have to stop constantly comparing your weakness with other’s strength and whining your fate but instead to find out your uniqueness and strength and perform them out to your best.
-Life is fair when viewing every unfortunate as a unique opportunity to push yourself further and bring out your best talent hidden behind a lucky ordinary life.
+However, in life, so many people ignore or devalue their uniqueness but constantly want to admire others.
+Some people do not like their physical appearance; some do not like their personality; some do not like their existing situation or fate so they become so distressed or depressed and they lose their confidence.
+In order to live a life of victory, you have to stop constantly comparing your misfortunate with others’ good fate and whining your fate but instead, you should recognize your unique scenic views on your path, find your strength and perform them out to your best.
+Life is fair when viewing every misfortunate as a unique opportunity to build you up and bring out your best hidden gems behind a lucky ordinary life.

-If you are not satisfied with yourself, whether in physical appearance, mental or any fate you have so far, please treat all this as a unique gift or special opportunity to find your hidden gems within you and granted by God.
-It’s your choice to win or lose in life’s journey.
-I hope you choose to win because I know you can.
-When you make the winning choice, God will smile on the other side then be a partner with you in your journey for a destined prosperity in life just as stated in Psalm 16:11, you make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.
+Treat your personal life path as a unique gift or a special opportunity to find your hidden gems within you and granted by God.
+On your unique life journey, you will see picturesque views prepared only for you and find your own messages from God.
+It’s your choice to win or lose in the journey.
+I hope you choose to win because you can if you believe.
+When you make the winning choice, God will smile on the other side and be a partner with you in your journey for a destined prosperity just as stated in Psalm 16:11, you make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.

 If you like the blog, please share with your friend, and Subscribe now.